YatharthKelkar/Calculator/README.md

 ---

 ## 📜 License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it. 📝
+This project is not recquired to be licensed. 📝

 ---